 Can a babysitter take your child to the doctor?
-You can designate anyone to take your child to the doctor on your behalf.
-However, you will need to fill out paperwork or speak to your child's doctor in advance to grant permission to them.
+You can designate any trusted adult to take your child to the doctor on your behalf.
+However, you will need to fill out paperwork and speak to your child's doctor in advance to grant permission.
 Check with your doctor, because their specific requirements can vary from office to office.

-This article will discuss what is needed for a babysitter to take your child to a doctor, why specific paperwork is required, what that paperwork is, and other medical information that you should provide your babysitter with.
+This article will discuss what is needed for a babysitter to bring your child to the doctor, why specific paperwork is required, what that paperwork is, and other medical information you should provide for your babysitter.

-Some doctor offices just require a phone call from you as a parent to authorize a babysitter, however, most require paperwork to be signed.
+Some doctor’s offices just require a phone call from you as a parent to authorize a babysitter, however, most require paperwork to be signed.
 But what if you're traveling or stuck in an important meeting all day and your babysitter has no way to contact you when your child suddenly falls ill?

-That's why it's important to do all the necessary work in advance that will allow your babysitter to take your kid to the doctor without any issues.
+That's why it's important to do all the necessary work in advance that will allow your babysitter to take your kid to the doctor, as needed, without any issues.

-If you only need someone to watch your child once or twice a month, it might not be worth setting up your babysitter with authorization to take your kid to see the doctor.
-It can be especially tedious if you use multiple babysitters.
+If you only need someone to watch your child once or twice a month, it might not be worth the trouble setting up your babysitter with authorization.
+And it can be especially tedious if you use multiple babysitters.

-In most places, only parents and guardians are allowed to legally authorize medical treatment for children.
+In most places, only parents and guardians are allowed to legally authorize non-emergent medical treatment for children.

 Babysitters aren't considered guardians, regardless of whether they're your neighbor, friend, or even your relative.

-Doctors offices won't provide medical treatment for kids who aren't accompanied by a parent or guardian.
+Doctors’ offices won't provide routine medical treatment for kids who aren't accompanied by a parent or guardian.

-You might even have trouble getting assistance at a hospital or urgent care center.
-Although I've never heard of a child who needed treatment being turned away from the emergency room because they didn't have a guardian with them.
+You might even have trouble getting assistance at a hospital or urgent care center unless it’s an emergency.
+I've never heard of a child who needed treatment being turned away from the emergency room because they didn't have a guardian with them.
 In most places, emergency care can be given with pending parental consent.

 But what if it’s not an emergency, and the child you are babysitting has a cough or earache?
 That's why it's important to get everything set up in advance.
-Even if your babysitter never needs to use the power you give them, it's better safe than sorry.
+Even if your babysitter never needs to use the authorization you give them, it's better to be safe than sorry.

 This is a temporary, one-time, medical release permission.
-It very clearly indicates which dates the child will be in the babysitter's care.
+It very clearly indicates which dates your child will be in the babysitter's care.

 You can create this kind of form yourself.
 Here is an example of the kind of language it should contain:

-I, (YOUR NAME), am on vacation and will be out of town from (DATE) to (DATE).
-During this time, I am leaving my (SON/DAUGHTER), (THEIR NAME AND DATE OF BIRTH), with (BABYSITTER NAME AND PHONE NUMBER).
-I am reachable at this phone number (YOUR PHONE NUMBER.)
+I, (YOUR FULL NAME), am on vacation and will be out of town from (DATE) to (DATE).
+During this time, I am leaving my (SON/DAUGHTER), (THEIR FULL NAME and DATE OF BIRTH), with (BABYSITTER’S NAME).

 This letter should be signed by both you and the babysitter, and ideally, it should be notarized to make it more official.